 “Gobbi” was originally established by Raimondo Gobbi in Modena, Italy.
 His son Giuseppe moved the workshop to Milan in 1896 in Corso Vittorio Emanuele II, and then again in 1949 to a nearby building where it remains today (above).
-It is seen in vintage advertising utilising minor variations of the same name, including “Gobbi Gioelli”, and “Gobbi 1842”.
+It is seen in vintage advertising utilising minor variations of the same name, including “Gobbi Gioielli”, and “Gobbi 1842”.

 Gobbi historically sold timepieces from high-end watchmakers including Universal Geneve, Longines, and Audemars Piguet, and currently still retail Patek Phillipe, Rolex, and Tudor as well as their own Gobbi branded lines.